-- At the commencement of each school year parents and students shall be provided with a copy of the county attendance policy and school procedures.
+- 9.1 At the commencement of each school year parents and students shall be provided with a copy of the county attendance policy and school procedures.
 New arrivals during the school year shall also be provided with a copy of the same information.
 Parents shall be advised of their responsibility to report the absence of their children and their accountability for the regular school attendance of their children.
 Each day a student is absent a written note with parent signature or any allowable excuse documentation should be sent to the school when the student returns with the reason for the absence.
 The principal shall contact, by letter, any parent, guardian or custodian of the student and hold a conference with such person and the student when the student has accumulated five unexcused absences.
-Parents shall be notified, and invited to attend, Student Assistance Team (SAT) meetings wherein a recommendation concerning attendance is to be considered with respect to their child. - 9.2 In the case of five total unexcused absences of a child during a school year, the attendance director shall serve written notice [CA-2 Form] to the parent, guardian, or custodian of such child that the attendance of such child at school is required and that within ten days; the time frame as specified in W.V.
-Code § 18-8-4 (b) of receipt of the notice the parent, guardian, or custodian, accompanied by the child, shall report in person to the school the child attends for a conference with the principal or other designated representative of the school in order to discuss and correct the circumstances causing the unexcused absences of the child. - 9.3 If the parent, guardian, or custodian does not comply or the unexcused absences continue, the attendance director shall work in cooperation with the Prosecuting Attorney Office to make complaint against the parent, guardian, or custodian before a magistrate of the county or the circuit court of the county. - 9.4 In the case that a middle or high school student is determined to have caused the unexcused absence concern, a Juvenile referral will be provided to the Barbour County Prosecuting Attorney for action through the juvenile court system.
+Parents shall be notified, and invited to attend, Student Assistance Team (SAT) meetings wherein a recommendation concerning attendance is to be considered with respect to their child. - 9.2 In the case of three (3) total unexcused absences of a student during a school year, the attendance director or assistant may serve written notice to the parent, guardian, or custodian of the student that the attendance of the student at school is required and that if the student has five (5) unexcused absences, a conference with the principal or other designated representative will be required. - 9.3 In the case of five (5) total unexcused absences, the attendance director or assistant shall serve written notice to the parent, guardian, or custodian of the student that within five (5) days of receipt of the notice the parent, guardian, or custodian, accompanied by the student, shall report in person to the school the student attends for a conference with the principal, administrative head, or other chief administrator of the school in order to discuss and correct the circumstances causing the unexcused absences of the student, including the adjustment of unexcused absences based on the meeting. - 9.4.
+In the case of ten (10) total unexcused absences of a student during a school year, the attendance director or assistant may make complaint against the parent, guardian, or custodian before a magistrate of the county.
+If it appears from the complaint that there is a probable cause to believe that an offense has been committed and that the accused has committed it, a summons or a warrant for the arrest of the accused shall issue to any officer authorized by law to serve the summons or to arrest persons charged with offenses against the state.
+More than one parent, guardian, or custodian may be charged in a complaint.
+Initial service of the summons or warrant issued pursuant to the provisions of W. Va.
+Code $\S18-8-4$ shall be attempted within ten (10) calendar days of the receipt of the summons or warrant and subsequent attempts at service shall continue until the summons or warrant is executed or until the end of the school term during which the complaint is made, whichever is later.